WarCry discography

 WarCry is a Spanish power metal band formed in 2001 after Víctor García and Alberto Ardines were ejected from Avalanch.
-WarCry has released five studio albums, one live album, one demo (released in 1997 while being just a side project from the members original bands), and one music video.
+WarCry has released ten studio albums, one live album, one demo (released in 1997 while being just a side project from the members original bands), and one music video.
 This list does not include material performed by members or former members of WarCry that was recorded with Avalanch, DarkSun, Relative Silence, Darna, or Sauze.